Gotland: Prehistoric time to Viking Age

 It gives Awair Strabain as the name of the man who arranged the mutually beneficial agreement with the king of Sweden; the event would have taken place before the end of the ninth century, when Wulfstan of Hedeby reported that the island was subject to the Swedes:

 Then, after the land of the Burgundians, we had on our left the lands that have been called from the earliest times Blekingey, and Meore, and Eowland, and Gotland, all which territory is subject to the Sweons; and Weonodland was all the way on our right, as far as Weissel-mouth.

 The number of Arab dirhams discovered on the island of Gotland alone is astoundingly high.
 In the various hoards located around the island, there are more of these silver coins than at any other site in Western Eurasia.
 The total sum is almost as great as the number that has been unearthed in the entire Muslim world.
-These coins moved north through trade between Rus merchants and the Abbasid Caliphate, along the Silver-Fur Road, and the money made by Scandinavian merchants would help northern Europe, especially Viking Scandinavia and the Carolingian Empire, as major commercial centers for the next several centuries.
+These coins moved north through trade between Rus merchants and the Abbasid Caliphate, along the Volga trade route, and the money made by Scandinavian merchants would help northern Europe, especially Viking Scandinavia and the Carolingian Empire, as major commercial centers for the next several centuries.

 The Berezan' Runestone, discovered in 1905 in Ukraine, was made by a Varangian (Viking) trader named Grani in memory of his business partner Karl.
 It is assumed that they were from Gotland.